Wills, Trusts & Probate

 What is the difference between a primary and a contingent beneficiary?

-Assets with beneficiary designations typically pass outside of probate, allowing for a quicker and more private transfer to your beneficiaries.
-This is one of the key advantages of using beneficiary designations in estate planning.
-However, if no valid beneficiary is named, or if the designation is contested, those assets may be subject to probate.
+Assets with valid beneficiary designations typically pass outside of probate, allowing for a quicker and private transfer to named recipients.
+This is one of the primary benefits of using designations for retirement accounts, life insurance, and payable-on-death accounts, since probate can be time-consuming and costly for families.
+However, if no valid beneficiary is named, or if a designation is contested, those assets may become subject to probate.
+Ensuring designations are current and properly recorded helps preserve the intended probate-avoidance benefits.